 Establishing an ethical culture is a subtle invisible process that requires consistency over a long period.
 With consistent ethical behaviour comes an increasingly positive public image and there are few considerations more important to brands looking for a Contact Centre to fully represent them in the competitive marketplace.

-Ethics is a word that tends to be associated with the finance sector to ensure appropriate business practices around controversial subjects, including corporate governance and insider trading, and less so with the world of Contact Centres.
+Ethics is a word that tends to be associated with the finance sector to ensure appropriate business practices around controversial subjects, including corporate governance and insider trading, and less so with the world of Contact Centre Services.
 While ethics can be driven by law, it can also be adopted as a guideline that businesses choose to follow that ensures that a basic level of trust exists between consumers and various market participants.

-How to establish an ethical culture in Contact Centres
+How to establish Contact Centre Ethics

 Ethics in leadership